binaryshrey/AEGIS/README.md

 **Activation criteria** (all must be true):

-- Trust score is at least 0.4
+- Trust score is at least 0.35
-- The opponent has been confirmed as having fixed placement with a minimum of 8 games
+- The opponent has been confirmed as having fixed placement with a minimum of 5 games
-- Placement stability is above 0.75
+- Placement stability is above 0.65
-- Prediction accuracy is above 0.90
+- Prediction accuracy is above 0.80 (for opponents with 15+ games; 0.90 otherwise)

+These thresholds were tuned aggressively to unlock exploitation earlier in the competition.
+With 15 opponents and limited attempts, waiting for 8+ games at 0.90 accuracy meant the agent would never exploit some fixed-placement bots in time.
+The lowered thresholds accept slightly more risk of a miss in exchange for much earlier exploitation.

 When these criteria are met, the exploit strategy injects all predicted ship cells as priority targets.
 In the best case, this allows the agent to sink all ships in exactly 17 moves with zero misses.